Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

 We found that Western art styles averaged 2.92 (standard error: 0.07), while non-Western art styles averaged 2.95 (standard error: 0.06).
 Using a Mann-Whitney test, we found that there was an insignificant difference between the distribution of ratings for Western styles and the distribution for ratings for non-Western styles (p-value: 0.377).

-We illustrate the top performing styles in Figure \ref{fig:stylepartition}, where we show the ranking colored for Western for Non-Western styles.

-We found that the difference between Western and Non-Western styles was actually insignificant.
+We illustrate the top performing styles in \autoref{fig:stylepartition}, where we show the ranking colored for Western for Non-Western styles.
+Our findings suggest that the difference between Western and Non-Western styles was actually insignificant.
 One straightforward reason is that the Internet scale data could have compensated for the relative obscurity of any style.
 The alternating and even spread of the Western and non-Western styles over the x-axis of the bar graph illustrating individual styles by ranking is also visually suggestive of the same result.
-It is worth nothing as a potential reason for this finding that many of the non-Western styles have been long existed as objects of fascination for the West.
-For example, ancient Egyptian art was well curated following the phenomena of Egyptomania.